holoviz-dev/pyctdev/background.md

 * provokes negative reactions, another tool, etc. (Although the idea is developers don't have to use it - they can run the commands stored in doit on their own i.e. use doit for documentation of what the commands are.
-And eventually doit/pyct could become unnecessary as what's covered by standardish python tools may expand enough to cover managing projects rather than 'just python software packages'.)
+And eventually doit/pyctdev could become unnecessary as what's covered by standardish python tools may expand enough to cover managing projects rather than 'just python software packages'.)
 (May well be possible already to find a better/simpler tool than doit.
-Shouldn't be hard to switch if we keep pyct reasonably straightforward, just generally calling external tools.)
+Shouldn't be hard to switch if we keep pyctdev reasonably straightforward, just generally calling external tools.)

 * I'm sure there are more...